Skip to content

 url: https://sourceforge.net

-Formerly known as True Mandel, Fractal Forge is an excellent Mandelbrot and Julia set exploration tool that stand out for its fast calculations, even of deep zooming shots.
+Formerly known as True Mandel, Fractal Forge is an excellent Mandelbrot and Julia set exploration tool that stands out for its fast calculations, even of deep zooming shots.
 This version improves the amination tool.

 Last revision: 25 August 2002.